bqth29/simulated-bifurcation-algorithm/README.md

 There are four modes of the algorithm (ballistic v. discrete + heated v. non-heated) that result in small variations in the algorithm general operation.
 These mode can be selected setting the parameters `ballistic` and `heated` to `True` or `False`.

-> The ballistic mode is supposed to give a slighter less good accuracy but to converge faster in comparison to the discrete mode which is generally more accurate but also a bit slower.
+> The ballistic mode is supposed to give a slighter less satisfying accuracy but to converge faster in comparison to the discrete mode which is generally more accurate but also a bit slower.

 ### Early stopping